 ## <chr> <chr> <int> <int> <dbl>

-A much higher proportion of Opportunity Zone neighborhoods are Majority Hispanic (0.213) compared to non Opportunity Zone neighborhoods (0.0897).
+A much higher proportion of rural neighborhoods are Majority Hispanic (0.7) compared to urban neighborhoods (0.188).

 A typical way of summarizing the relationship between a categorical variable and a numeric variable is to take the mean of the numeric variable for each level of the categorical variable.
-We can get the mean median household income for neighborhoods designated and not designated as an Opportunity Zone using the following code.
+We can get the mean median household income for urban, suburban and rural neighborhoods using the following code.

 summarize("Mean Income" = mean(medincome, na.rm = TRUE))